 Favorite in terms of what, beauty?
-Fenway Park, Wrigley Field, AT&T Park, and PNC Park.
-In terms of how fun and easy it is to snag baseballs?
-Camden Yards, Rangers Ballpark, Turner Field, and Great American Ball Park.
+Fenway Park, Wrigley Field, and Oracle Park.
+In terms of how fun and easy it is to run around and catch baseballs?
+Great American Ball Park, Camden Yards, and Globe Life Park.

-Yes, at Yankee Stadium, but I don't attend every game there.
-Sometimes I have other plans or I just need a break.
+Yes, a full-season plan at Yankee Stadium, but I don't attend every game.
+Sometimes I have other stuff to do or just need a break.
 Once upon a time, I had a 13-game plan at Camden Yards, and I recently gave up my season tickets at Citi Field.

 Do you collect autographs?

-I used to, but not with the same level of intensity that some people do it.
-I never hung out at the hotels or anything like that.
+Back in high school, I was really into autographs but never hung out at the hotels or anything like that.
 I still get stuff signed on occasion, but now it’s more incidental.
-In all the years that I've been going to games, I've collected about 1,500 autographs, mostly on ticket stubs from the 1990s.
+In all the years that I've been going to games, I've collected about 1,500 autographs, mostly on ticket stubs from the 1990s and early 2000s.

-I never wanted to get my baseballs signed.
+I never really wanted to get my baseballs signed.
 I thought they should stay in their original condition, which is why I never played with them.
 Tickets are small and portable, and I loved how they stood out from all the balls and cards and glossy photos that everyone else seemed to get signed.
 I’ve filmed my collection in a four-part series for YouTube.
 Click here and here and here and here to see for yourself how special it is.

 So you don't have any signed balls?

-I do, but only seven of them are balls that I caught.
-I got my 1,000th, 2,000th, 4,000th, 5,000th, 6,000th, 7,000th, and 8,000th balls signed by the players who threw or hit them to me, and I got three other signed balls without trying.
+I do but only 11 of them are balls that I caught.
+I got my 1,000th, 2,000th, 4,000th, 5,000th, 6,000th, 7,000th, 8,000th and 10,000th balls signed by the players who threw or hit them to me, and I got three other signed balls without trying.
 I once caught one at Shea Stadium that was already signed by Rockies shortstop Omar Quintanilla.
-Another time I snagged a pre-signed ball from Mark McGwire, and then there was the infamous CBS incident.
+Another time I snagged a pre-signed ball from Mark McGwire, and then there was the CBS incident.
 While working as a production assistant for the worst talk show in history, I lent a ball to the network for a segment with Charlie Sheen.
-It was returned with his autograph.
-I thanked him for it on his way out, he waved me over and asked a bunch of questions about my collection, and I got fired for "talking to the celebrities."
+It was returned with his autograph, so I thanked him for it on his way out.
+He then waved me over to ask a bunch of questions about my collection, and I got fired for “talking to the celebrities.”
 Screw everything about that.

 How come you didn't get your 3,000th or 9,000th balls signed?

 No. 3,000 wasn't thrown by anyone, and I'm not sure who hit it.
 The ball rolled onto the warning track during batting practice at the old Yankee Stadium, and I retrieved it with my glove trick.
 I'm hoping to get No. 9,000 signed someday.
 Joc Pederson hit it so I’m trying to track him down.

 What other stuff do you collect?

 Baseball stuff?
 I have about 100,000 cards from back in the day, plus I've gotten some bonus items at games over the years including lineup cards, batting gloves, and other equipment.
 I filmed a whole video about my bat collection, so check that out.
 As for non-baseball items, I had all kinds of collections as a kid.
-The three biggest were coins, business cards, and mix tapes -- nothing worth bragging about, though.
+The three biggest were coins, business cards, and mix tapes — nothing worth bragging about, though.
 I'd collect books if I had more shelf space, and I'd read them all if I had more time.